-To hold a public event, you may need to get permitted through several departments at the City.
+To hold a special event, you may need to get permitted through several departments in the City.
 Give yourself plenty of time to apply.
-You must apply at least 30 days before a big event, or two weeks before a smaller one.
+You must apply at least 30 days before a big event, or 20 days before a smaller one.

-Anyone approved to hold a public event must follow the City’s rules and regulations.
-Learn about the rules for hosting a public event.
+- Anyone approved to hold a special event must follow the City’s rules and regulations.
+Learn about the rules for hosting a special event.

-Please submit a public event application.
+Please submit a Special Event (PUB) application.
 If this is your first event with the City, you will need to set up an online account.
 Remember to write down your username and password.

 Get your information together

-- the sizes of stages or tents you plan to use
+- the total quantity and sizes of stages (include height) you plan to use

 - the type of equipment and generator you will use, and